 It seems that Germany is also gaining popularity as well as success.
 A recent article produced by Time Magazine published a study claiming that Germany has now replaced the U.S. as the world’s most popular country.
-50 countries were included in the survey, which was based upon factors including: culture, sport and governance.
-Germany now tops the chart with the U.S. falling into second place, ending a five year reign on top.
+50 countries were included in the survey, which was based upon factors including culture, sport, and governance.
+Germany now tops the chart with the U.S. falling into second place, ending a five-year reign on top.

 On the contrary, given that they like to keep it solely professional during office hours means that outside of them, they completely disconnect from work and focus on family and social life.
 Berlin has some of the world’s most famous and popular nightclubs, some of which don’t close for the entire weekend, bring a new meaning to the phrase, “Work hard.
 Play hard.”

-With a flourishing industry comes demand for the language.
+With a flourishing industry comes the demand for the language.
 German companies dominate the European market and people are taking it upon themselves to learn German more and more.